iitggithub/ezshare_cpap/README.md

 ### I deleted files in a directory, Why are they not being downloaded again?

-The script keeps track of the contents of the SD card locally on the mac.
+The script keeps track of the contents of the SD card locally.
 In each directory there is a hidden html file (such as .SETTINGS.html in the SETTINGS directory).
 You will need to remove the file to force the directory to be checked.

 ```
 rm -f /path/to/hidden/file